unni-krishnan-95/copy/_posts/2016-09-26-over-the-wire-natas3.md

 <a href="/images/natas19-2.PNG"><img src="/images/natas19-2.PNG"></a>

 Intresting, it seems as if the cookie is encoded in some way.
-Let's go ahead and capture another packet, this time using the login name __admin__.
+Let's go ahead and capture another packet, this time using the username: __admin__.

 <a href="/images/natas19-3.PNG"><img src="/images/natas19-3.PNG"></a>